THE BLA CODE OF CONDUCT AND DISCIPLINARY PROCEDURE

 Rule 2 – Duty to abide by the aims and rules of the Association

-All members when conductig business as a landlord or an associated business must conform to the Aims of the Association.
+All members when conducting business as a landlord or an associated business must conform to the Aims of the Association.

-Rule 3 – Duty not to seek or conduct business using improper means
+Rule 3 – Duty not to conduct business using improper means

 A member shall not use any oppressive or improper methods to gain or transact business; or use any method that involves dishonesty, deceit or misrepresentation.